-There is very strong evidence that when caregivers take leave for the birth or placement of a child this is associated with improved child and maternal health and greater parental involvement.^{1,2,5,8-15} Taking parental leave at all and longer duration of parental leave is associated with improved maternal health outcomes such as decreases in psychological distress,8 depression, poor mental and physical health,^{8,10,11} intimate partner violence,8 and parenting stress.10 Parental leave is also associated with increased self-reported ability to care for one's child,1 and greater initiation and longer duration of breastfeeding (a positive health outcome for the mother and the infant).^{9,12-14} Parental leave is also associated with other positive health outcomes for infants: decreased infant and child mortality, increased immunization coverage,13 and increased parental involvement.^{5,13} When fathers take leave, or increase the duration of their leave, this is associated with increased involvement in their child's life as well as improved maternal health outcomes.^{5,13,15} While breastfeeding is often considered a health outcome in itself, evidence also indicates that breastfeeding has short- and long-term positive health impacts on the child (e.g. improved immune system response and cognitive development, decreased rates of chronic diseases such as allergies and diabetes) and on the mother (e.g. lower risk of hypertension, heart disease, and breast cancer).13 emotional and physical health, and their own emotional health.^{6,16,17} These benefits are stronger for employees that receive paid leave than for those that receive unpaid leave.17
+There is very strong evidence that when caregivers take leave for the birth or placement of a child it is associated with improved child and maternal health and greater parental involvement.^{1,2,6,9-16} Taking parental leave and longer duration of parental leave is associated with improved maternal health outcomes such as decreases in psychological distress,9 depression, poor mental and physical health,^{9,11,12} intimate partner violence,9 and parenting stress.11 Parental leave is also associated with increased self-reported ability to care for one's child,1 and greater initiation and longer duration of breastfeeding (a positive health outcome for the mother and the infant).^{10,13-15} Parental leave is also associated with other positive health outcomes for infants: decreased infant and child mortality, increased immunization coverage.14 and increased parental involvement.^{6,14} When fathers take leave, or increase the duration of their leave, it is associated with increased involvement in their child's life as well as improved maternal health outcomes.^{6,14,16} While breastfeeding is often considered a health outcome in itself, evidence also indicates that breastfeeding has short- and long-term positive health impacts on the child (e.g. improved immune system response and cognitive development, decreased rates of chronic diseases such as allergies and diabetes) and on the mother (e.g. lower risk of hypertension, heart disease, and breast cancer).14 this leave positively affected their ability to care for their family member, their family members' emotional and physical health, and their own emotional health.^{7,17,18} These benefits are stronger for employees that receive paid leave than for those that receive unpaid leave.18